Document Fields & Coding

 To alter your Trash settings in Discovery, go to SETTINGS > General and click "Edit" in the Trash settings.

-To alter your Trash settings in Litigation, go to SETTINGS > General and click "Edit" in the Trash settings.
+To alter your Trash settings in Litigation, go to MORE > Settings > General and click "Edit" in the Trash settings.